-TFSAs have been with us now for almost 10 years, and Canadians are cheering the much-anticipated annual contribution rise to $6,000 for 2019.
+TFSAs have been with us now for 10 years, and Canadians are cheering the much-anticipated annual contribution rise to $6,000 for 2019.
 In fact, the saving vehicle has become as much loved as hockey, poutine, and Tim Horton’s coffee.
 So this year’s BMO annual TFSA report, conducted by Pollara, offers some key insights into Canadians and their TFSA behaviour.

 Perhaps the most important finding: while Canadians are increasingly turning to Tax-Free Savings Accounts (TFSAs) for their savings and investment goals, knowledge of key rules regarding the accounts remains low.
 “Each year, we’re seeing Canadians get increasingly comfortable with the TFSA,” says Mathieu Lepine, head of term investments for the BMO Financial Group.
 “As Canadians of all age groups continue to look at these accounts, it’s important that they track how much is being contributed.
 The TFSA gives Canadians the ability to grow their savings and investments tax-free and carry over unused contribution room each year, but those benefits can be negated if tax penalties are being incurred due to over-contribution.”